Leog004/chief-stone-construction/src/data/projects/project-04.md

 ---
 #preview
-title: The Stella & Bluewater
+title: Turnkey Crumbl Cookie Buildout
-image: /img/project4.jpeg
+image: /images/caleb-upload-image-here/general-contracting/project-1/IMG_0076.jpeg
-short: "A modern, technology-enabled, wellness-focused workspace and sustainable office…"
+short: "From blueprint to bakery, we led the complete general contracting effort for this Crumbl Cookie location.
+Our team managed every phase—from permitting and interior framing to final inspections—ensuring brand standards, quality craftsmanship, and an on-time launch."
-location: "Dubai"
+location: "United States"
-dates: "2004-2005"
+dates: "1999-2000"

 #full details
 checklist: